Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Brad: I absolutely love that.
 What enhances our life.
 That’s brilliant.
 And just the final word kind of on this move and your latest salary negotiation.
 It sounds like your salary went up dramatically.

 Did your expenses actually go down?
 Because you left Portland, which is a pretty high-cost living area.
 I think if I’m right, you went to a lower cost of living area, right?

-Jessica: Yeah.
+Financial Mechanic: Yeah.
 So last year, I spent $20,000 and I cataloged every single expense on my blog, so you can check that out.
 Then this year when I did the calculation.